 The most important thing to keep in mind while in Iceland is to be aware of the fact that the weather can change suddenly and that the wind speed can become very high.
-It is strictly forbidden to drive the vehicle when the wind speed exceeds 15 meters per second.
+It is strictly forbidden to drive the your campervan or motorhome when the wind speed exceeds 15 meters per second.

-In cases like that find a spot where you can park the vehicle with the front facing the wind and stay in the vehicle until the weather calms down.
+If it is really windy then find a parking place where you can park the campervan or motorhome facing the wind.
+Stay in the campervan until the weather calms down.